 Thomas v.
 Dillard, 818 F.3d 864, 877 (9th Cir.
 2016) (internal citations omitted).
 The reasonable suspicion standard “is not a particularly high threshold to reach.”
 United States v.
 Bontemps, 977 F.3d 909, 915 (9th Cir.
 2020) (“[A] bulge suggestive of a firearm can be sufficient to create reasonable suspicion.”).
 While suspected domestic violence is a relevant consideration in assessing whether a person is armed and dangerous, suspicion of such a crime by itself does not provide a reason to suspect a person is armed.
 Thomas, 818 F.3d at 878; see United States v.
 Taylor, 60 F.4th 1233, 1242 (9th Cir.
 2023) (upholding a Terry search where officers knew about defendant’s traffic offenses, that he was on federal supervision for being felon in possession of firearm; after defendant stepped out of car, officers could clearly see defendant’s unzipped, empty fanny pack, which officers knew from their experience was commonly used to store weapons).

-For Terry stops, use Instruction 9.21 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Exception to Warrant Requirement—Terry Stop).

-Revised November 2024
+Revised June 2025

 9.23 Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Probable Cause Arrest